segasai/rvspecfit/README.md

 ## Preparation of PHOENIX library

-The preparation requires several steps
+The preparation requires several steps (you can see other examples of these steps in the surveys/sdss/make_sdss.sh script in the repo)>

-* Creating a PHOENIX file sqlite database that will be used in the processing.
+* Creating a PHOENIX file sqlite database that will be used in the processing (you only need to do this step once)

 This is done with
 ```
 $ rvs_read_grid --prefix $PATH/PHOENIX/v2.0/HiResFITS/PHOENIX-ACES-AGSS-COND-2011/ --templdb files.db
 ```

-* Making interpolated spectra
+* Making interpolated spectra for your spectral configuration (if your instrument has multiple arms, you may need to run this many times for each arm)
 ```
 $ rvs_make_interpol --setup myconf --lambda0 4000 --lambda1 5000 \
     --resol_func '1000+2*x' --step 0.5 --templdb ${PREFIX}/files.db \